-This Easy Homemade Pizza Dough is made with simple ingredients, and works perfectly for everything from thick crust to thin crust, breadsticks, or even grilled pizza.
-We’ll walk you through everything step-by-step so that you'll be making delicious pizzas like a pro in no time.
+This Easy Homemade Pizza Dough is made with simple ingredients and works perfectly for everything from thick crust to thin crust, breadsticks, or even grilled pizza.
+We’ll walk you through everything step-by-step so you'll make delicious pizzas like a pro in no time.

-We don’t call this recipe Easy Homemade Pizza Dough for nothing.
+We don’t call this recipe the best Homemade Pizza Dough for nothing.
 It uses just 6 ingredients, no fancy flours, and comes together in a snap.

 Or, you can make the dough first thing in the morning and throw it in the fridge to use later on the same night.
 There isn’t really an exact timeline for how long the dough needs to rise.
 We’re telling you, this recipe turns out great every time!

 And, if you want an even quicker pizza recipe, try this french bread pizza recipe.

 - Yeast - this recipe calls for active dry yeast which needs to be activated by mixing first with lukewarm water and a touch of sugar.
 If you use instant yeast you can skip the proofing step.

 - Water - your water should be lukewarm, or around 95-110 degrees F.

 - Sugar - you can use regular granulated sugar, or even a bit of honey.

 - Flour - I recommend using all-purpose flour for this pizza dough recipe.